 🏗️ Components#

 Create lightweight, self-contained Web Components with built-in reactivity.
-Le Truc lets you define custom elements that manage state efficiently, update the DOM automatically, and enhance server-rendered pages without an SPA framework.
+Le Truc lets you define custom elements that manage state efficiently and update the DOM automatically.
+Components enhance server-rendered pages without an SPA framework.

-Le Truc builds on Web Components, extending HTMLElement to provide built-in state management and reactive updates.
+Le Truc builds on Web Components.
+It extends HTMLElement to provide built-in state management and reactive updates.

-Le Truc enhances HTML — it doesn't replace it
+Le Truc enhances HTML — it does not replace it

 A Le Truc component wraps existing server-rendered content.
-The HTML inside the custom element is the starting point — visible before JavaScript runs.
+The HTML inside the custom element is the starting point.
+It is visible before JavaScript runs.
 See Progressive Enhancement for how this works.

 defineComponent('my-component', ({ expose, first, all, watch, on }) => {